chiragbharadwaj/site/about/index.md

-admission to a few schools and some consideration, I chose to matriculate to Cornell University to study either computer science or operations research (I ultimately chose CS), and I headed to [Ithaca][] in Fall 2014 as a freshly-graduated seventeen-year-old science nerd.
+admission to a few schools and some consideration, I chose to matriculate to Cornell University to study either computer science or operations research (I ultimately chose CS), and I headed to [Ithaca][] in Fall 2014 as a freshly-graduated 17 year-old science nerd.

 I chose Cornell for its beautiful [landscapes][], picturesque [winters][], rigorous academics, and of course, its far distance from home (sorry Mom and Dad!).
 In my mind, Cornell was the epitome of what I had always wanted—a collection of scholarly people who also knew how to have fun when needed.
-And in fact, my experiences at Cornell aren't too different from what I had expected.
-At times it is disillusioning, even humbling, to be in the presence of so many people who are far superior to me intellectually.
-But I am able to learn a lot from these wonderful people, and to me, that's what makes Cornell a really great experience.
-Go Big Red!
 </div>

 </div>